 Interests and Traits: With this option, you can target the interests of your target audience and the LinkedIn groups that they belong to.

 This main targeting allows you to perform bulk targeting by uploading e-mail addresses or company information in a list.
 Or you can make a remarketing campaign to the audience who has visited your website before.

 After targeting, you need to choose which format you want to run your ad in.

 LinkedIn has 2 models that differ from other advertising channels.
 In the Spotlight model, as seen in the example below, you can create personalized ads, profile photos, and custom banners and give messages on these banners.

-You can make InMail campaigns specific to your target audience with the Message Ad model.
-You can present your brand, service, or offer by sending special messages to the message boxes of LinkedIn users with InMail campaigns.
+Also, you can make InMail campaigns specific to your target audience with the Message Ad model.
+You can present your brand, service or offer by sending special messages to the message boxes of LinkedIn users with InMail campaigns.